gtsetup/cortex-demo01/README.md

 Created a branch to demonstrate branch and merge in gitHUB

 Added in the opcontrol.c function a sample of both arcade and tank control

+This is a FORKED copy of the original Repo